X

 • Key instruments

-• Why this mission excites you and how it connects to workshop themes
+• Why this mission excites you and how it connects to any of the workshop themes

 2. Option B: Broader Synthesis